creativecreature/sturdyc/README.md

 	// ...
 	for i := 0; i < 100; i++ {
 		val, err := api.Get(context.Background(), "key")
+		// The cache returns ErrMissingRecord for any key that has been marked as missing.
-		if errors.Is(err, sturdyc.ErrMissingRecord) {
+		// You can use this to exit-early, or return some type of default state. if errors.Is(err, sturdyc.ErrMissingRecord) {
 			log.Println("Record does not exist.")
 		}